bliutwo/leetcode_sols/leetcode_memo.md

 - What is the output of `cout << 5/2 << endl;`
   - 2

 - what does `std::vector::back` do?
+How is it different from `vector::end`?
   - Returns a reference to the last element in the vector.
 Unlike member vector::end, which returns an iterator just past this element, this function returns a direct reference.
 Calling this function on an empty container causes undefined behavior.

 - store the last element of vector *v* into *x*